 The Sebago Lake area is well-known in New England as a hub for all kinds of boating.
 Launch your own craft at several points around Maine’s second largest lake or rent canoes, kayaks, wave runners, fishing boats or a large pontoon.
 You can even take a ride in a floatplane for an unforgettable Lakes Region experience.
 If you want to leave the navigating to someone else, climb aboard an authentic paddleboat for a leisurely cruise on Long Lake.

 In other seasons, the pace of activities may slow down, but there is no lack of things to do in the Sebago Lakes Region.
 Fall visitors love our brilliant foliage, pumpkin and apple-picking, fly-fishing, agricultural fairs, harvest parties and end-of-summer sales.
 Winter visitors enjoy Seasons Greetings events, ice fishing derbies, winter carnivals, snowmobiling and community suppers.
-Spring visitors look forward to Maine Maple Sunday, the Naples Blues Festival, car shows, un-crowded golf courses, and ideal conditions for outdoor sports and recreation.
+Spring visitors look forward to Maine Maple Sunday, car shows, un-crowded golf courses, and ideal conditions for outdoor sports and recreation.

 While many of our visitors come with the idea of spending most of their time in, on or near the water, they soon discover how much more there is to see and do.